mdaffin/disconnected.systems/content/2012-10-19-raspberry-powered-wallboard.md

-extends: default.liquid

-title: Raspberry Powered Wallboard
++++
-description: A guide on how to setup a raspberry pi to use as a wallboard that once booted automatically loads a webpage.
+title = "Raspberry Powered Wallboard" description = "A guide on how to setup a raspberry pi to use as a wallboard that once booted automatically loads a webpage." slug = "raspberry-powered-wallboard" date = "2012-10-19" tags = [ "raspberry-pi", "archlinuxarm", "archlinux", "linux" ]
-path: /raspberry-powered-wallboard
-date: 19 October 2012 21:00:00 +0000
-tags: [raspberry-pi, archlinuxarm, archlinux, linux]
----
++++

 Having information displayed on a wall or monitor in an office or other public space can be very useful to the people in that area.
 This post talks about how